russell-n/apcommand/readme.rst

 APCommand
 =========

 This is a command-line controller for an access point (only the Atheros AR5KAP right now).
 It was built specifically to allow H. Wong to write some `perl <http://www.perl.org/>`_ code to marry with Aren's code to allow changing channels in between test-runs.
+See the online documentation `here <http://rallion.bitbucket.org/commands/ap_command/index.html>`_.

 The Interface
 -------------